Tactile Letters: c, a, d

 Directions: Stir ingredients until they form a soft ball.
 If the dough is too dry, add more applesauce.
 If the dough is too wet, add more cinnamon.
 Dust a flat surface with cinnamon.
 Roll out the dough with a rolling pin or press with your fingers to approximately 1/4" thick.
 Rolling the dough too thin makes the ornaments brittle.
 Thick ornaments take longer to dry.
 Use a cookie cutter to create your shapes.
 To make the letter shapes or imprints (as pictured above), push a straw or cookie cutter approximately half way into the dough.
 Poke a straw through the dough to create a hole for a string.
 Let the ornaments dry on a baking rack.
 Depending on thickness, this will take at least 24 hours.
 For quicker results, place the ornaments in a dehydrator or a 150 degree oven (gently flipping every hour) until done.

 Week 18-21 focuses on the lowercase "c" characters.
+This week focus on c, a, d.
 Start by creating the characters using play dough snakes or pipe cleaners for the bubbles and move to writing the characters on 1 1/2" tracing paper with yellow lines and green and red dots as a guide.
-If needed, create 3" characters using yellow lines and green and red dots as a transition to the tracing paper.
 Use the Lowercase "C" Characters worksheet to show the progression of the letters and numbers.
-Be sure to say the Letter Formation Chant or Number Rhyme as the child creates each character.
+Be sure to say the Letter Formation Chant as the child creates each character.

 Months – September, October, November